-Let's take an example, the C major pentatonic (C - D - E - G - A) has the same notes as the A minor pentatonic (A - C - D - E - G).
-The sixth of the major pentatonic scale is the tonic of the minor pentatonic scale.
+Let's take an example with the C major pentatonic (C - D - E - G - A).
+It has the same notes as the A minor pentatonic (A - C - D - E - G).
+The sixth degree of the major pentatonic scale is the tonic of the minor pentatonic scale.

 Now that we have talked about the most played pentatonic scales, here are some other pentatonic scales rarely used, some of them have altered notes :

-These following are from the major scale system :
+These following are from the major scale :

-- Mixolydian pentatonic scale : 1 - 2 - 3 - 5 - b7 (mixolydian mode without the sixth and the fourth).
+- Mixolydian pentatonic scale or dominant pentatonic scale : 1 - 2 - 3 - 5 - b7 (mixolydian mode without the sixth and the fourth).

-- Locrian pentatonic scale - 1 - b3 - 4 - b5 - b7 (Locrian mode without the flat ninth and the flat sixth).
+- Locrian pentatonic scale - 1 - b3 - 4 - b5 - b7 (Locrian mode without flat ninth and flat sixth).

-It's possible to build pentatonic scales from the melodic minor scale system :
+It's possible to build pentatonic scales from the melodic minor scale :

-- Melodic minor pentatonic scale : 1 - b3 - 4 - 5 - 7 (this is the melodic minor mode without the second and the sixth)
+- Melodic minor pentatonic scale aka minor major 7 pentatonic scale : 1 - b3 - 4 - 5 - 7 (this is the melodic minor mode without the second and the sixth)

 - Major seventh sharp fifth pentatonic scale : 1 - 2 - 3 - #5 - 6

 - Seventh sharp eleventh pentatonic scale (Lydian pentatonic scale) : 1 - 2 - 3 - #4 - 6 (this pentatonic is related to the lydian dominant mode, fourth mode of the melodic minor scale)